rinman24/coimbra_chamber/README.rst

 Where <database_name> is replaced with the name of the MySQL database schema.
-This will create all tables and populate the Unit table and add Tube 1 (default tube used in experiments).
+This will create all tables and populate the Unit table and add pool 1 (default pool used in experiments).

 The database schema is described below: